I-Am-Jakoby/Jakoby-s-Adv-Hex-Dump-Parser/README.md

 ## This is the simp lord clown ex faze pro wannbe, CLOWN DOUG

 Doug claimed he had a friend that was smart enough to Hack one of the bigger cheat engines and got access to a list of dirty rat cheating streamers
-After he claimed to do all of this with a BAt file I knew he was also a dirty rat fraud as well.
+After he claimed to do all of this with a BAT file I knew he was also a dirty rat fraud as well.

 How would I know?
 Let me introduce myself.